- Feb122017Barbara Schwartz

 Purple is the color associated with royalty.
 It symbolizes nobility, spirituality, and prosperity.
 Color psychologists suggest that we wear purple to convey an air of mystery, wisdom, and trust.
 However, they warn that too much purple makes one appear pretentious and artificial.

-To inspire you to wear just the right amount of this royal hue, I’ve styled three off-duty outfits with fun accessories that include pieces from the TruFaux Jewels boutique.
-As a bonus at the end, I’ve included snapshots of three on-duty outfits adorned with more jewels from my February Birthstone collection.
+To inspire you to wear just the right amount of this royal hue, I’ve styled three off-duty outfits with fun accessories that include jewels from the boutique’s February Birthstone collection.

 How to Wear It